edualvesz/system-php-mvc/readme.txt

 3- The file composer.json came with an empty string in line 3, searching on internet I found a solution that was to put a "cms" there, and it worked! this allowed me to create the vendor folder with command (composer dump) in bash terminal.

+4- The vendor folder won't be committed on github, you must to commit it only if the structure is finished, but when you're working in a project that goes beyond of its structure don't commit it.